marinasundstrom/raven/docs/compiler/design/parser.md

     Performs the core logic for retrieving the next token.
 Updates the `_currentPosition` by adding the full width of the token.

 - **`bool IsNextToken(SyntaxKind kind)`**
   Checks if the next token matches the specified `SyntaxKind`.
+Returns true if the token matches, else false.

+- **`bool IsNextToken(SyntaxKind kind, out SyntaxToken token)`**
+  Checks if the next token matches the specified `SyntaxKind`.
+Returns true if the token matches, else false.
+The actual token is assigned to `token`.

 - **`bool ConsumeToken(SyntaxKind kind, out SyntaxToken token)`**
   Attempts to consume the specified token.
 If the token matches, it advances the position and sets the consumed token in `token`.
 If it does not match, the actual token is assigned to `token`, and the method returns `false`.